Description

 The Art of Presenting Magic to Teenagers

-Danny Orleansz0
+Danny Orleans

 Danny Orleans is a Chicago-based entertainer who works in the corporate and trade show fields.
 However, the first 25 years of Danny’s magic career were spent doing shows for children and teenagers in venues across North America.
 This month, he releases a new three-DVD set titled The Art of Presenting Magic to Teenagers, teaching how he handles that traditionally “difficult” age group.
 Included in the set are PDF files with additional information, including Danny’s strategy for doing strolling close-up magic for these